benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ### The Service's Investment In Itself
 Mention the changes AzDo is pushing out vs. Github.
 ### Adoption
-I'm not going to pull out the different adoption numbers GitHub has as it's absurd so I'll stick with a personal ancedote.
+I'm not going to pull out the different adoption numbers GitHub has as it's absurd so I'll stick with a personal anecdote.
 I just finished attending [.NET Conference 2023](https://www.dotnetconf.net/agenda), run by Microsoft itself, a few weeks ago.
 These folks are the prime candidates for using Azure DevOps - Microsoft employees, .NET Developers, overwhelmingly use Visual Studio, and Azure.
 All throughout the conference, every speaker that gave a presentation besides a _single one_ was using GitHub to share, host, and deploy their code.

 As an aside, of those that were visible, there were more MacBooks than Surface's too 🤔.